evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 ## Limitations

+TODO Review.
+It's likely outdated?

 As with every other design for a testing framework, there are some drawbacks to consider:

 * Nested hierarchies of tests are not supported, although you can of course organize each ``Scenario`` however you like
+* Only ``assert`` function can currently be used to label assertions in the final report
 * You must write textual descriptions for all test suites and scenarios and their ``name`` must must be unique
 * Asynchronous tests (using callbacks) aren't currently supported, though you can use [coroutines](https://www.lua.org/pil/9.1.html) if you need this